aglorei/nginx-group/README.md

-# Nginx and Telegraf Cluster
+# Nginx and Telegraf Group

 This repository configures an HTTPS reverse proxy with a server sidecar for collecting metrics.